 After understanding the terms we are ready to move next step ,

 How hash map works in java or How get() works internally in java .
 Code inside Java Api (HashMap class internal implementation) for HashMap get(Obejct key) method 1.
 Public V get(Object key) { 2. if (key ==null) 3. //Some code 4. int hash = hash(key.hashCode()); 5. // if key found in hash table then return value 6. // else return null }

 Hash map works on the principle of hashing HashMap get(Key k) method calls hashCode method on the key object and applies returned hashValue to its own static hash function to find a bucket location(backing array) where keys and values are stored in form of a nested class called Entry (Map.Entry) .
 So you have concluded that from the previous line that Both key and value is stored in the bucket as a form of Entry object .
 So thinking that Only value is stored in the bucket is not correct and will not give a good impression on the interviewer . * Whenever we call get( Key k ) method on the HashMap object .
 First it checks that whether key is null or not .
 Note that there can only be one null key in HashMap .
 If key is null , then Null keys always map to hash 0, thus index 0.
 If key is not null then , it will call hashfunction on the key object , see line 4 in above method i.e. key.hashCode() ,so after key.hashCode() returns hashValue , line 4 looks like 4. int hash = hash(hashValue) , and now ,it applies returned hashValue into its own hashing function .
 Now this value is used to find the bucket location at which the Entry object is stored .
 Entry object stores in the bucket like this (hash,key,value,bucketindex) .
 But the problem arises when two objects have the same hash .
 Now the role of hashCode() method in the HashMap class ends here .
 Now the role of equals() method starts .
 The bucket is the linked list effectively .
 Its not a LinkedList as in a java.util.LinkedList - It's a separate (simpler) implementation just for the map .
 So we traverse through linked list , comparing keys in each entries using keys.equals() until it return true.
 Then the corresponding entry object Value is returned .
 If you still have any doubts then please write in comments

-Q) class & object?
+10.class & object?

 class